ilikerice123/poke/README.md

 ```

 ### TODO:
-refactor api.py in tandem with logic.py to be more legible
+- refactor api.py in tandem with logic.py to be more legible
-refactor the way poke_id is assigned
+- refactor the way poke_id is assigned (refactor out of globa var?)
+- fix not found errors on go server
+- fix poke_id getting requested right away
+- fix the way poke = true is propogated/get rid of it
+- remove unnecessary comments in pi script
+- add better error handling in pi script